OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/how-to-install-tf-networking-openshift4.rst

 When to Use This Procedure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This procedure is used to install Tungsten Fabric and Red Hat
+This procedure is used to install OpenSDN and Red Hat
 OpenShift 4.4 orchestration in AWS.
-Support for Tungsten Fabric and
+Support for OpenSDN and
-Red Hat OpenShift 4.4 environments is introduced in Tungsten Fabric
+Red Hat OpenShift 4.4 environments is introduced in OpenSDN
 Release 2008.
-See `Tungsten Fabric Supported
+See `OpenSDN Supported
 Platforms <https://www.juniper.net/documentation/en_US/release-independent/contrail/topics/reference/contrail-supported-platforms.pdf>`__  .

 .. _prerequisites-2: